Connect with us!

 An injured worker strapped to a medical gurney while paramedics work on him

-Recently, more than 75,000 nonfatal construction injuries were reported nationwide, according to data compiled from the Bureau of Labor Statistics.
+Recently, more than 75,000 nonfatal construction accident injuries were reported nationwide, according to data compiled from the Bureau of Labor Statistics.
 These accident rates are not surprising when you consider that construction sites are inherently dangerous places.
 Hazardous conditions, including heavy machinery, toxic materials, and proximity to power sources, are always present, particularly in Florida, where the climate permits year-round construction projects.

 Through reporting and enforcement, the Occupational Safety and Health Administration (OSHA) has identified the top four hazards in the construction industry: